 Tip #2: Exude confidence in your answer by giving clear responses

 When I make changes, I look at all the areas of my life that will be affected.
-With that, I like to make a schedule and plans that fall in line with the new norm.
+With that, I like to make a schedule and plans that align with the new norm.
 At work, I ensure that I adapt to changes by taking the necessary training if needed.

 20. Where Do You See Yourself in Five Years?